urbit/urbit.org-reloaded/content/ecosystem/orgs/alphabet.md

 weight = 5.5
 +++

-Alphabet is a company that builds a peer-to-peer prediction market on Urbit.
-It leverages the network’s decentralized structure and built-in reputation system for fundamental breakthroughs in the design of a betting platform.
-Because Alphabet is on Urbit, users can make uncensorable, pseudonymous bets against other users.
+Alphabet is building a peer-to-peer prediction market on Urbit leveraging the network’s decentralized structure and built-in reputation system.
+Alphabet believes that the existing market demand for a prediction market with good UX, real money, and decentralization is uniquely possible on Urbit.